Q: What types of projects will be funded under this program?

 What happens at the Challenge event?

 A: Awardees give a presentation about their proposed research at this annual event, which is open to the public.
+The Derek Bok Center for Teaching and Learning makes tools available to award recipients for presenting their research to a broad audience.
 The role of the interdisciplinary audience is to improve the research project through pointed discussion.
-Awardees from previous years also provide an update on the research they had funded through this program
+Awardees from previous years also provide an update on the research they had funded through this program.

 Q: Can a PI submit more than one proposal?